herluf-ba/herluf-ba.github.io/content/writing-a-static-site-generator-in-a-single-file.md

 </html>
 ```

-After writing these TODO's in my build script I'm ready to get codin' 💻
+In the build script I wrote these TODO's to try and split up the site generation into its logical parts:
 ```typescript
 // 1.
 Read all markdown files in a target folder
 // 2.
 Parse each markdown file
 // 3.
 Insert parsed markdown into a HTML template
 // 4.
 Write the generated HTML into files in public folder
 ```
+With that, I'm ready to get codin' 💻

-## Writing some code
+## Writing a generator script using Deno
 I'm writing this generator script in typescript and I have found that the easiest way to run some typescript is to use [Deno](https://deno.land/).
-You litteraly install a single binary and your are good to go.
-On my mac all I have to do is:
+You literally install a single binary and you're are good to go.
+On my mac, all I have to do is:
 ```bash
 brew install deno
 deno run my_typescript.ts
 ```

 With Deno installed I can get working on reading markdown files from a folder.
-This one is fairly simple using the Deno standard library (this is turning into a Deno ad at this point 🦕)
+This one is fairly simple using the Deno standard library (this post is turning into a Deno ad at this point 🦕)
 ```typescript
 // Run with: deno run --allow-read build.ts import * as path from "https://deno.land/std@0.148.0/path/mod.ts";